tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 * Verify that the current time is within the validity interval of the credential and that the credential's time to live is no more than 7 days.
+* Verify that the certificate has the DelegationUsage extension, which permits the use of Delegated credentials.
 * Use the public key in the server's end-entity certificate to verify the signature on the credential.
-* Use the public key in the credential to verify a signature provided in the handshake.
-That is the CertificateVerify message in TLS 1.3 or ServerKeyExchange in 1.2.
-(These messages indicate the algorithm used to verify the signature.)
-* Verify that the certificate has the DelegationUsage extension, which permits the use of delegated credentials.

-If one or more of these criteria are not met, then the delegated credential is invalid.
-Clients that receive delegated credentials that are invalid MUST terminate the connection with an "illegal_parameter" alert.
+If one or more of these checks fail, then the delegated credential is deemed invalid.
+Clients that receive invalid delegated credentials MUST terminate the connection with an "illegal_parameter" alert.
+If successful, the client uses the public key in the credential to verify a signature provided in the handshake: in particular, the CertificateVerify message in TLS 1.3 and the ServerKeyExchange in 1.2.

 # Delegated Credentials